 “Don’t judge each day by the harvest you reap but by the seeds you plant.”

 – Robert Louis Stevenson

 * * *

 Laughter is a very important part of my life!
-It brings levity and balance to daily living and connecting with others.
-Outside of my therapy practice I enjoy hot yoga, being creative intellectually and materially with others, cooking (nearly anything; but I don’t bake), nature hikes and kayaking (very therapeutic), fitness training, biking (to enjoy the scenery, not competitively), live music, golf, new experiences, and travel.
+It brings levity and balance to daily living and a connection to others.
+Outside of my therapy practice I enjoy hot yoga, being creative, cooking anything I can put a healthy spin on, nature hikes and kayaking, fitness training, biking to enjoy scenery, live music, golf, new experiences, and travel.
 I have a very sweet black cat named Nacho who never stops purring and provides a great deal of entertainment!